Living by the Spirit: Moving as one with God

 Holy Spirit and human spirit

-Did you notice?
-This passage in 1 Corinthians 2 speaks about both.
+This passage in 1 Corinthians 2 speaks about both:

-The human spirit?
-We have one!
-In many Christian circles, scriptural mentions of the human spirit are ignored.
+Many church cultures ignore scriptural mentions of the human spirit.
 But they’re there, and they show us the wonderful way God designed “the spirit of a person” to relate to the Spirit of God.

 Natural person and spiritual person

-This passage draws a contrast between the “natural person” and the “spiritual person.”
-Guided by English translations, we may see Paul comparing the Christian and the non-Christian.
+The scripture passage above also speaks of the “natural person” and the “spiritual person.”
+Guided by English translations, we may see Paul contrasting the Christian and the non-Christian.
 But is he?

 All true Christ-followers have received the Spirit of God.